Baojun RS-3: Overview

 The Baojun RS-3 is the successor of Baojun 510, while the 510 continued to be sold alongside the RS-3.
 As the car sports the new Baojun nomenclature, design language and new Baojun logo, it is marketed under the 'New Baojun' subcategory.

 The car was revealed in September 2019, featuring the Interstellar Geometry design language of the brand. and was available across China in October 2019.

 At launch in 2019, the power of the Baojun RS-3 1.5-litre naturally aspirated four-cylinder gasoline engine producing 98 hp and 105 lbft of torque mated to either a CVT automatic that simulates eight fixed gear ratios or a six-speed manual transmission.
 Starting from the 2021 model year, an additional turbocharged 1.5-litre four-cylinder engine producing 145 hp and 184 lbft of torque connected to a continuously variable automatic transmission was added as standard on the RS-3 Smart Lofty trim while being optional on the Smart Elite and Smart Luxury trims.

-The Baojun RS-3 is available in four trim levels in China, with prices ranging between RMB 71,800 and RMB 89,800 ($10,160-$12,710).
+The Baojun RS-3 was available in four trim levels in China.
 Interior technologies of the RS-3 include Baojun's connectivity system that integrates mobile connectivity, an advanced voice recognition system, and over-the-air software upgrades.
 The RS-3 also features an additional Bosch-supplied Level 2 advanced adaptive cruise control system that can be activated at speeds under 130 km/h.